Harshgoyal2004/bajaj-finserv/README.md

 Vercel will automatically detect the Flask application and deploy it.
 After deployment, you will receive a unique URL for your API.

-## Submitting Your Solution

-1. **Push your code to a public GitHub repository.**

-2. **Submit the following information to the form at [forms.office.com/r/ZeVpUYp3zV](https://forms.office.com/r/ZeVpUYp3zV):**

-   - Your Name
-   - Roll Number
-   - Email ID
-   - GitHub repository URL
-   - Hosted API URL (including the `/bfhl` route)